arielmoretti/ESPFIN-ESG-IVVES/README.md

 #### current status:

+The information crawler component work in two different phases.
+In the first phase the crawler search for news urls.
+For this phase two components have been developed,

+1. News searcher.
+It Fetches urls using a search term and a time span.
+It returns basic information such, news title, source, url and publish date.

+2. GDelt crawler. (https://www.gdeltproject.org/) The second component downloads the gdelt event database in a daily basis and return the same basic information.

+The second phase consists in augmenting the basic information.
+It uses the url provided and crawls the page looking for additional information such article author, title, and full text.
+Then a NLP pipeline augments the information again providing, summary and keywords.

+A first version of the services has been implemented.

 ### WP2 Ground-Truth Manager
 This component is in charge of ingesting information related to other sources (i.e. ESG Data from Reuters) and  provides a HIL interface to confirm (and/or enhance data labelling).
 The information will be stored in the Data Manager.

 #### current status:
+Several components have been developed.

+1. Frontend Component: It provides an user interface to retrieve news from the information crawler services and persistsit as nodes in a graph database, communicating with te Data Manager.
+Then it provides the neccesary tools to annotate the data.

+2. Backend Component: It handles all the communication betweenthe user interface, the information crawler and the graph database.

+A first version of the services is ready to be used and right know a team is using it to annotate the ground truth data.
+It is planned to add new services with new use cases to improve the information provided.

 ### Data Manager
 This component  manageS all the data repositories including the Graph Database Server.
 #### current status:
+The current version of de DM is already handling all the articles crawled by the information crawler component and annotations from the ground truth manager.
 ### WP2 Test Case Manager
 This component generate test cases to monitor and validate the performance of the models.
 #### current status:
+The development is in early stage.
+Right know we are experimenting with different text generation pipelines with autoregressive models and getting the first results.
 ### ESP-FIN Model Validator
 This component monitors the models, generating the most efficient test case for every model.
 #### current status:
+This component development is in early stage.
+Its architecture already have been described and the barebone components have been developed and are ready to handle the first models to be tested.
+It is highly depending on the Test Case Manager.

 ### ESP-FIN Model Repository
 This component manages the different models being generating and updated.
 The model will be validated and monitored by the "ESP-FIN Model Validator".
 Once a version of a model fulfills the KPIs defined, it is set as ready for deployment in the ESP-FIN Server.
 #### current status:
+A first version has been generated.
 ### ESP-FIN Orchestrator
 This component is in charge of managing the CI/CD pipeline and coordinate the communication between the rest of components.
 #### current status:
+A first version of the component has been released, but in an early stage of development.
 ### ESP-FIN Server
 This component is in charge of hosting the models that will get requests from the front-end.
 #### current status:
+This component is ready to serve the firsts models whenever they are ready.